ColdBox/coldbox-platform/samples/readme.txt

 6. Sample UDF Library Usage by Luis Majano
 	A simple application to show you how to use a UDF library if needed.

-7. ColdBoxReader by Oscar Arevalo
+7. ColdBoxReader by Oscar Arevalo/Luis Majano
-	A simple RSS reader with AJAX interaction.
+	An RSS reader with AJAX interaction.
+8. i18N Sample by Paul Hastings/Luis Majano
+	A showcase gallery of i18N interactions
+9. JavaLoader by Luis Majano
+	Interaction for using Mark Mandel's Java Loader
+10. Illidium PU-36 CFC Generator by Brian Rinaldi/Luis Majano
+	Brian Rinaldi's cfc generator ported to ColdBox